 While many tragic true crime stories exist about people who vanish mysteriously, the intrigue of Nicholas Barclay's story is enhanced by the inclusion of a famed con artist and the Barclay family's acceptance of him.

-On June 13, 1994, Nicholas Barclay was 13, playing basketball with friends near his home in San Antonio, Texas.
-He called his older brother Jason to ask for a ride home after the game, but his brother refused, telling him to walk home instead since it wasn't too far away.
+On June 13, 1994, Nicholas Barclay was 13, playing basketball with friends near his home in San Antonio, TX.
+He called his older brother, Jason, to ask for a ride home after the game, but his brother refused, telling him to walk home instead since it wasn't too far away.

-His brother also wouldn't pass the phone off to their mom: he didn't want to wake her since she was sleeping after working an overnight shift at Dunkin' Donuts.
-Jason was the last person to speak to Nicholas: the teen disappeared that afternoon without a trace.
+His brother also wouldn't pass the phone off to their mom; he didn't want to wake her since she was sleeping after working an overnight shift.
+Jason was the last person to speak to Nicholas; the teen disappeared that afternoon without a trace.

 Nicholas was a troubled kid.
-His mom had never married his dad, and worked late overnight shifts at Dunkin Donuts.
-He was often in trouble with the law for petty theft, and was violent and verbally abusive to his mother.
-He had a series of DIY tattoos including a cross on his finger that his friends had given him.
-Reports say that when he went missing, he had an upcoming court date scheduled and "faced possible time at a home for troubled boys."
+His mom worked late overnight shifts at Dunkin Donuts.
+He was often in trouble with the law for petty theft and was violent and verbally abusive to his mother.

-13-year old Barclay had a troubled childhood with a history of violence, including toward his mother, and even a juvenile criminal record for petty theft.
+Thirteen-year-old Barclay had a troubled childhood with a history of violence, including toward his mother, and even a juvenile criminal record for petty theft.
 Nicholas also had a court appearance nearing.
-So, in June of 1994, when his family reported that Nicholas was missing, police suspected that he'd ran away.
+So, in June 1994, when his family reported that Nicholas was missing, police suspected that he'd run away.
 However, no one heard from Nicholas.
-According to police, three months later Nicholas's brother Jason called the police to report that Nicholas had tried to break into the family's garage, the first sighting they'd had of him, but that Nicholas then ran away.
+According to police, three months later Nicholas's brother, Jason, called the police to report that Nicholas had tried to break into the family's garage, the first sighting they'd had of him, but that Nicholas then ran away.
 Police thought this was strange: why would Jason lie about having seen his missing brother?

-In October of 1997, authorities from Linares, Spain contacted the San Antonio police and informed them that they located Nicholas.
+In October 1997, authorities from Linares, Spain, contacted the San Antonio police and informed them that they had located Nicholas.
 According to them, Barclay had escaped from a European military child sex trafficking ring.